sap-tutorials/Tutorials/tutorials/iot-part7-add-device/iot-part7-add-device.md

 [ACCORDION-BEGIN [Step 14: ](Post from an external REST client)] ￼

 Now you will post from an external REST client.
-In this step you will use [Postman Extension](https://chrome.google.com/webstore/detail/postman/fhbjgbiflinjbdggehcddcbncdddomop) for Google Chrome.
+In this step you will use [Postman Application](https://chrome.google.com/webstore/detail/postman/fhbjgbiflinjbdggehcddcbncdddomop) for Google Chrome.

-Once installed in Chrome open the Postman extension in incognito mode to avoid authentication issues in the same browser session with SAP Cloud Platform.
-For that you might need to allow the Postman extension to run in Chrome's incognito mode.

 ![Postman extension in incognito mode](p7_14v.png)